sled-rs/sled-rs.github.io/perf.md

 paper made a lot of waves in 2016 and comes to some nice
 conclusions: [Firmament: Fast, Centralized Cluster Scheduling at Scale](https://www.usenix.org/system/files/conference/osdi16/osdi16-gog.pdf).

+# CHAPTER 0b001: THE MACHINE

+Every workload requires a different mixture of resources:

+* threads
+* cache
+* DRAM
+* files
+* sockets
+* syscalls

+Each of these is surrounded by a large number of popular misconceptions.

+## cache